LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/C/System Programming/8-timeMeasuring.md

 ### Unix Timers and Sleeping

-With a timer, you can send notifications to a process after a certain time span.
-Sleeping suspends the process or thread for a given time span.
+With a timer, you can send notifications to a process after a certain time.
+Sleeping suspends the process or thread for a given time.

 #### Interval timer